-Handle Members with Custom Login
+Handle Members with a Custom Login Page

 You may want to implement a login flow for your site or app's members.
 This allows members to access their personal content.

 Wix Headless offers the ability to redirect visitors to a Wix-managed page for handling member login.
-However, you might prefer to create your own custom login interface as part of your external site or app as described here.
+However, you might prefer to create your own custom login page as part of your external site or app as described here.

 Prerequisites